MadAppGang/meroku/README.md

     terraform init
 ```

-Make sure your AWS CLI is configured for accessing `gigit-terraform-state` bucket, which hosts Terraform configuration.
+Make sure your AWS CLI is configured for accessing `project-terraform-state` bucket, which hosts Terraform configuration.

 2. Run and save terraform plan: